Whether you’re looking for a tasty brunch or easy lunch/dinner, this bacon lobster omelette is easy to make but feels a little indulgent and special.

 - Then add in the other filling ingredients, pour over the beaten egg-milk mixture and then top with a little cheese.

-- I’d suggest finishing it off under the broiler/grill rather than attempting to flip it over.
+- Let it cook a few minutes then I’d suggest finishing it off under the broiler/grill rather than attempting to flip it over.

 With a tasty balance of smoky bacon, delicate lobster and fresh parsley and tomato, this bacon lobster omelette is a delicious mix.
 It has plenty of flavor but freshness as well.
 Whatever meal you serve it for, it’s bound to be enjoyed.